Skip to content

 Cardiological evaluation

 One should also keep in mind as a young person that they can be affected and should undergo a medical check-up in a timely manner.
 Risk factors like high cholesterol can already be present in adolescents.
 High blood pressure often comes with a stressful professional life or, in women, frequently accompanies menopause.
 Life has become very fast, too fast.
-Some compensate for it with nicotine or alcohol.
+Some compensate for this with Nicotine or alcohol.
 Important family obligations prevent regular physical activity in leisure time.
 Nutrition also plays a significant role.
 You should not ignore risk factors.
 Get your blood vessels checked, better late than never.
-If there are vascular changes, you should analyze your risk factors with the doctor.
+If there are vascular changes, you should analyze your risk factors with your doctor.

 The goal of colorectal cancer screening is the early detection of polyps (adenomas) in the colon, which can develop into colorectal cancer.